 Why?
 Robert Simmermon, Ph.D., a media psychologist, says, “I think [online quizzes] are fun, but I think it also does touch something about our own sense of our unfolding story.”

-Quizzes satisfy our natural desire to make sense of our lives by organizing events into stories to create our own “biographies” (according to narrative psychology).
-They also offer the opportunity to reaffirm judgements we’ve already made about ourselves, so they allow us to be the heroes of our own story.
+Quizzes satisfy our natural desire to make sense of our lives by organizing events into stories to create our own biographies (according to narrative psychology).
+They also offer the opportunity to reaffirm judgments we’ve already made about ourselves, and let us be the heroes of our own story.

 VisualDNA uses quizzes to gather insights into audiences.
 People voluntarily take their quizzes to uncover who they are on the basis of psychological theory, and they get to amass an enormous amount of audience data.
 It’s brilliant!